onweru/hugo-swift-theme/README.md

 :information_source: By default, this theme uses Staticman v3 instead of the public instance at v2 due to a requests' quota issue reported in issue [eduardoboucas/staticman#222](https://github.com/eduardoboucas/staticman/issues/222).

 :warning: Since Staticman is an involving project, things might work differently than they do at the moment of this writing.

+### Deeplinks

+For all content published using markdown, deeplinks will be added to the pages so that you can share with precision :smiley: Just   hover on a heading and the link button will pop.
+Click it to copy.

 ## License
 The code is available under the [MIT license](https://github.com/onweru/hugo-swift-theme/blob/master/LICENSE.md).